data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the inverse hyperbolic tangent of each element in `x`.
+The returned array must have a floating-point data type determined by :ref:`type-promotion` rules.

 ### <a name="bitwise_and" href="#bitwise_and">#</a> bitwise_and(x1, x2, /)